What is the God and the Big Bang project?

 Most of our current adult work takes the form of teacher training.
-However, we’re looking to explore outside of this area: this academic year will see our first adult evening event at a cathedral, and we’re on the look-out for other ways we can reach to adult audiences.
+However, we’re looking to explore outside of this area: last academic year we held our first adult evening event at a cathedral, and we’re on the look-out for other ways we can reach to adult audiences.
 Get in touch if you have suggestions!

 God and the Big Bang sounds great; can I join your speaker team?